TimeScope: Towards Task-Oriented Temporal Grounding In Long Videos: Experiment

 \subsection{{Implementation details}}

-We adopt VideoXL-2 as our backbone for two reasons: first, it can ingest very long video sequences, which makes it straightforward to build long-video temporal-understanding methods; second, its internal design interleaves timestamp tokens, giving the model a strong built-in sense of time.
-TimeScope is trained on ToTG-Pile with a two-stage supervised fine-tuning schedule.
-In Stage 1 we use the temporal-grounding splits of ToTG-Pile and ask the model to predict the target time interval directly from the raw video and the task description, thereby bootstrapping its basic localization ability.
-In Stage 2 we apply heavy temporal augmentations—random cropping, shifting, and scaling of the time span—to the training videos, forcing the model to first estimate a coarse temporal window from an abstract video representation and then refine that window into a fine-grained interval using the detailed representation.
-Throughout training we sample video frames at 1 fps, capping at 300 frames maximum.
+We adopt VideoXL-2~\cite{qin2025videoxl2longvideounderstandingtaskaware} as our backbone for two reasons: (1) it can process very long video sequences, enabling straightforward construction of long-video temporal understanding methods, and (2) its internal design interleaves timestamp tokens, providing the model with a strong built-in temporal awareness. \textbf{Stage 1: Basic Localization.} We use the temporal grounding splits of ToTG-Pile and train the model to predict target time intervals directly from raw video and task descriptions, bootstrapping its basic localization ability. \textbf{Stage 2: Coarse-to-Fine Refinement.} We apply heavy temporal augmentations (random cropping, shifting, and scaling of time spans) to training videos, forcing the model to first estimate a coarse temporal window from abstract video representations and then refine it into fine-grained intervals using detailed representations.